Background

 To enroll in a class, senior auditors must first contact you, the instructor, via email to request permission to audit.
 Auditors have been instructed to contact instructors no earlier than the first day of non-degree student registration, which can be found in the academic calendar.
 This is to ensure that space is available as most enrolled students interested in taking your class will have registered by this time.

 Auditors then forward your approval, if you grant it, to the SALC office.
-After reviewinig the registration request, we send them on to the Registration Office for manual entry.
+After reviewing the registration request, we send them on to the Registration Office for manual entry.
 Once registration is complete, the names of senior auditors will appear on your class roster.

 Faculty representation at SALC